-Nonetheless, we claim that this new sequence of subsets is still nested and exponentially shrinking.
+Now, consider a perturbation $\rho'\in U(\rho;K,\ep)$ of $\rho$ as specified in Section~\ref{sec:specify}.
+We claim that the sequence of perturbed subsets $\rho'(c^\al_k)[B_\de(p_{k})]$ ($k\in\N_0$) is also nested and exponentially shrinking.
 Since $M$ is complete, the intersection of this collection of subsets is a singleton in $M$ and we can \emph{define} $\phi_\al(x)$ by the formula

-It remains to prove the above claim.
-In fact, we shall prove a bit more general statement, which will later be used often, for example, when we show that $\phi$ is well-defined (Section~\ref{sec:well}) and is continuous (Section~\ref{sec:cont}).
+The claim will be proved in the following lemma, where, in fact, we shall find the values of $\eta\le\de$ for which the sequence $\rho'(c^\al_k)[B_\eta(p_{k})]$ is nested and exponentially shrinking.
+This lemma will later be used often, for example, when we show that $\phi$ is well-defined (Section~\ref{sec:well}) and is continuous (Section~\ref{sec:cont}).

-\begin{lemma} Let $\rho:\Ga\to\Homeo(M;\La)$ be a meandering-hyperbolic action with the datum $(\D_0\prec\D;N)$.
-Consider a number $0<\vep\le\min\{\bd,1\}$ (so that $\frac{\la-1}{2}\vep\le\ep$) and let
+\begin{lemma} Let $\rho:\Ga\to\Homeo(M)$ be a meandering-hyperbolic action with the datum $(\D_0\prec\D;N)$.
+Consider a number $0<t\le\kappa=\min\{\bd,1\}$ (so that $\frac{\la-1}{2}t\le\ep$) and let

-If $(\al,p)$ is a $(\D,\de)$-code for $x\in\La$, then for every $\eta\in[\vep,\de]$ the sequence of subsets
+If $(\al,p)$ is a $(\D,\de)$-code for $x\in\La$, then for every $\eta\in[t,\de]$ the sequence of subsets

 is nested and exponentially shrinking.
 Consequently, we have